 LinkedIn is a powerful tool to find all kinds of work.
 Add your accomplishments, educational degrees, work experience, and skills to create a strong profile.
 Write a compelling ‘About’ section, and don’t be afraid to get people to endorse your skills.

 Enlist all the services you offer in an engaging way to attract employers.

 Maintain your profile on Upwork and be as consistent as possible, but don’t restrain yourself to just one platform.
 Use word of mouth to learn about new clients looking for work, and create a cold email you can send to agencies offering your services.

 Don’t let those troublesome fees bring you down.
 While I agree that giving away chunks of your first few payments does not seem ideal, Upwork is worth it in the long run.

 What you’re doing on Upwork is essentially building a network of clients who trust you and appreciate your work.
-Over time, those fees will automatically reduce.
-The experience will help you take on larger projects, increase your legitimacy, and get you so much work that a 5% deduction will hardly be noticeable.
+Over time, those fees will mean nothing.
+The experience will help you take on larger projects, increase your legitimacy, and get you so much work that a 5% deduction (or a 10% fixed fee) will hardly be noticeable.

 Take it from someone who’s been there—the hard work and wait are worth it!

 Over 10,000 of us are having daily conversations over in our free Facebook group and we'd love to see you there.
 Join us!